 As mentioned, as more communication goes digital, people’s patience for long voicemails is near nonexistent these days.
 A voicemail of no longer than 30 seconds is a good rule of thumb.
 Worried you’ll go over that time frame?
-Practice, and time yourself.
+Practice and time yourself.
 This will also help foster confidence, which will shine through in your message.
-Another way to sound positive and friendly through your message is to actually smile while you practice, and while you leave the actual voicemail.
-It will lend a warmth to your voice that you simply can’t fake.
+Another way to sound positive and friendly through your message is to actually smile while you practice and while you leave the actual voicemail.
+It will lend warmth to your voice that you simply can’t fake.

 One way to do this?
 Pose a thoughtful, unique question to your prospect.
 Done well, it can demonstrate you have a deep understanding of their organization and goals.

 Finish up by thanking them for their time and repeat your phone number slowly.